 The Moral of the Story:

-This story shows us why we should be happy with what we have and with who we are.
-It also teaches us the importance of being obedient.
-If the monkeys had not thrown a party, boasting to the other animals, they wouldn’t have overslept and there would have been enough of the cream for all of them.
+This story teaches us that we are all different but perfect.
+It also teaches us to be happy with who we are and to be wise.
+If the monkeys had not thrown a party, they wouldn’t have overslept and there would have been enough of the cream for all of them.